 The Worldwide Harmonised Light Vehicle Test Procedure (WLTP)

-The European Union has developed a new test, called the Worldwide Harmonised Light Vehicle Test Procedure (WLTP).
-This will replace the current NEDC test procedure for establishing the official Fuel Consumption and CO2 emissions of new cars in September 2017, which became mandatory for all new cars (powered by an Internal Combustion Engine) by September 2018.
+The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) replaced the NEDC test procedure for establishing the official Fuel Consumption and CO2 emissions of new cars in September 2017, which became mandatory for all new cars (powered by an Internal Combustion Engine) by September 2018.

 You can read more about WLTP in a number of places on-line.
 These include sites published by the European Automobile Manufacturers Association (ACEA) : http://wltpfacts.eu/what-is-wltp-how-will-it-work/ (page opens in a new window); and The Low Carbon Vehicle Partnership (LowCVP) http://www.lowcvp.org.uk/initiatives/fuel-economy/wltp.htm (page opens in a new window).
 A review into the impact of the Worldwide harmonised Light vehicles Test Procedure (WLTP) on Vehicle Excise Duty and company car tax can also be found on the GOV.UK website - https://www.gov.uk/government/publications/review-of-wltp-and-vehicle-taxes (page opens in a new window).